Mass Rock Sites of:

 The title of this poem alludes to the Irish love song: An Raibh Tú ag an gCarraig? / Were you at the Rock? / Were you at the Mass?

-Crestwood Mass Rock: An Raibh Tú ag an gCarraig?
+* An Raibh Tú ag an gCarraig?
+(Were You at the Rock?)

-Gazed in awe at pink felspar sparkling on dark- grey granite
+Gazed at pink crystals sparkling in dark-grey granite

 A joyful mystery dancing in the mid-day sun.

-I was there…...
-400 million years ago, forged deep within the earth’s belly; birthed red-hot fiery lava and send it roaring and soaring into a sky-blue sky.
+I was here….
+400 million years ago; birthed red-hot lava into a sky-blue sky

-I’m not a native to this townland.
-I may have been dropped by the ice 20,000 years ago or carried here by Galway men.
+Granite is not native to Coolough; dropped by the ice 20,000 years ago or carried in the arms of Galway men –

-A quarry man drove his pick deep into my side and I cried out for the terrible times to pass.
+God alone knows the way here.
+A quarry man drove his pick deep into my side and I cried out for the terrible

-I was there…... during the dark years when Fr Burke came from the Claddagh to celebrate mass beneath a sky-blue sky.
+I was here…. during the dark hungry years when Fr Burke came from the Claddagh to celebrate mass beneath a

-Beneath sky-blue skies and moonlit nights rests the Crestwood Mass Rock
+Beneath sky-blue skies rests the Crestwood Mass Rock